AleksandraLaura/DietComment/3. Eukaryotic Nuclear Genome Analysis/README.md

 ```
 ### LCA and metaDMG analysis

 First, we generate config.yaml file and specify files, taxonomy paths etc. also in the config file other LCA and metaDMG settings can be set.
-We ran data using first the 95-100% similarity threshold and next relaxed the criteria and ran 92-100% similarity, we also changed the number of positions to print to 30 (for aesthetic reasons).
+We ran data using first the 95-100% similarity threshold, we also changed the number of positions to print to 30 (for aesthetic reasons).

 Setting variables
 ```